Exit Music

-Exit Music is the seventeenth crime novel in the internationally bestselling Inspector Rebus series, written by Ian Rankin.
-It was published on 6 September 2007.
+Exit Music is the seventeenth crime novel in the Inspector Rebus series, written by Ian Rankin and published in 2007 by Orion Books.

-The book is named after the Radiohead song "Exit Music (For a Film)".
+The title comes from the Radiohead song "Exit Music (For a Film)".

 Plot summary

-The novel takes place on November 15-27, 2006; Rebus's last day in the Edinburgh CID is November 25.
-Rebus and Siobhan Clarke are investigating the death of a famous Russian exile poet who was mugged and beaten to death on King's Stables Road.
-Then a sound recordist with close ties to the dead Russian poet dies at home in an arson fire.
-Rebus discovers that the dead poet had eaten his last meal with the recordist, then had a drink with Morris Gerald Cafferty, Rebus's gangster nemesis, in a bar where Cafferty was meeting a Russian oligarch and a Labour official from the Scottish Parliament.
+The narrative takes place between November 15th and 27th, 2006, with Rebus's last day in the Edinburgh CID being November 25.
+Rebus and Siobhan Clarke are investigating the death of a famous Russian poet, found beaten to death on King's Stables Road.
+Soon afterwards, a sound recordist with close ties to the dead Russian poet dies at home in an arson fire.
+Rebus discovers that the dead poet had taken his last meal with the recordist, then had had a drink with Morris Gerald Cafferty, Rebus's gangster nemesis, in a bar where Cafferty was meeting a Russian oligarch and a Labour official from the Scottish Parliament.
 Rebus finds Cafferty's hand in many schemes (drugs, abusive landlord practices), but the biggest ones involve real estate and are quite legitimate.

 Meanwhile DS Siobhan Clarke, on the cusp of promotion to DI and given charge of the case, tries to find her own way, both dreading and looking forward to losing her mentor.
 She takes on a protégé of her own, a street cop from a family involved with petty crime, Todd Goodyear.

 Rebus is suspended for insulting a powerful Scottish banker in the presence of the Chief Constable.
 He continues to pursue his hunches, however, often with Clarke's collusion.
 At one point he meets Cafferty alone; Cafferty is attacked immediately afterwards, and Rebus is carefully framed for it.
 On his last day on the job, however, Rebus succeeds in disentangling his suspicions and identifies the killers of the poet and the sound recordist.
 It takes him a little longer to discover who framed him for the attack on Cafferty.